An Interview with Alice (Ally) Domar & Elizabeth (Liz) Grill about Male Factor Infertility

 Co-founder of the new apps FertiCalm and FertiStrong

-Leading expert on the relationship between stress and infertility
+Leading expert on the relationship between stress and infertility, including male factor infertility

 Board Member for Resolve: The National Infertility Organization, 2006-2016

 Currently Executive Director, Domar Centers for Mind/Body Health